ahmadnagib/ql-server-configuration/README.md

 `grader@ip-172-26-15-133:~$ mkdir .ssh`
 `grader@ip-172-26-15-133:~$ sudo nano .ssh/authorized_keys`

-paste the public key from `graderkey.pub` file on your local machine to `authorized_keys` file created on the server.
+- Paste the public key from `graderkey.pub` file on your local machine to `authorized_keys` file created on the server.

-Change the permissions on the folder and file to secure it from any undesired access
+- Change the permissions on the folder and file to secure it from any undesired access

 `grader@ip-172-26-15-133:~$ chmod 700 .ssh`
 `grader@ip-172-26-15-133:~$ chmod 644 .ssh/authorized_keys`